johnmosesman/blog/things_i_wish_i_knew/part_2.md

 ### How to fix it

-At this point I think it may be obvious that your database structure doesn't change when you change git branches, but it's a mistake I've seen bite a lot of people (including me), and hopefully the response isn't just, "Bleh I'll just commit it anyways."
+At this point I think it may be obvious that your database structure doesn't change when you change git branches, but it's something that I've seen bite a lot of people (including me), and hopefully the response isn't just, "Bleh I'll just commit it anyways."

 There's a couple things I do in this situation, some of which could be great and some of which are not practical depending on the scenario:

 1\.
 Ignore and avoid committing the extra schema lines (in the scenario above, don't let `age` or it's migration timestamp get committed).

 This works as long as your code doesn't need something that was changed in the migration (like a dropped column that your code still references).
-I use the free git GUI tool [GitX](http://gitx.frim.nl/) frequently, and it allows you to easily commit or discard changes to certain lines in a file.
+I use the free git GUI tool [GitX](http://gitx.frim.nl/) frequently (shown above), and it allows you to easily commit or discard changes to certain lines in a file.

 2\.
 Rollback the change on the other branch